alfredodiaz53/big-bang/blog/01-big-bang-2-0.md

 ## Where can I learn more?

 Big Bang's 2.0 epic is a great place to start [here](https://repo1.dso.mil/groups/big-bang/-/epics/217).
-Beyond this we encourage users to get involved on our Mattermost channels and via the [BBTOC](https://repo1.dso.mil/platform-one/bbtoc).
+Beyond this we encourage users to get involved via the [BBTOC](https://repo1.dso.mil/platform-one/bbtoc).